 A.TRUSTED_ADMINISTRATOR

-The Security Administrator(s) for the network device are assumed to be trusted and to act in the best interest of security for the organization.
-This includes being appropriately trained, following policy, and adhering to guidance documentation.
+The Security Administrator(s) for the Network Device are assumed to be trusted and to act in the best interest of security for the organization.
+This includes appropriately trained, following policy, and adhering to guidance documentation.
 Administrators are trusted to ensure passwords/credentials have sufficient strength and entropy and to lack malicious intent when administering the device.
-The network device is not expected to be capable of defending against a malicious Administrator that actively works to bypass or compromise the security of the device.
+The Network Device is not expected to be capable of defending against a malicious Administrator that actively works to bypass or compromise the security of the device.

 For TOEs supporting X.509v3 certificate-based authentication, the Security Administrator(s) are expected to fully validate (e.g. offline verification) any CA certificate (root CA certificate or intermediate CA certificate) loaded into the TOE’s trust store (aka 'root store', ' trusted CA Key Store', or similar) as a trust anchor prior to use (e.g. offline verification).